-Pleasure Dome is committed to equitable programming by prioritizing work by women artists, Black artists, Indigenous artists, artists of colour, disabled artists, and 2SLGBTQIA+ artists.
-However, everyone is welcome to apply.
+Pleasure Dome is committed to equitable programming by prioritizing work by women artists, Black artists, Indigenous artists, artists of colour, artists with disabilities, artists who are neurodivergent, artists who are self-taught or working outside of academia, artists from marginalized faith backgrounds, and 2SLGBTQIA+ artists.
+However, everyone is welcome and encouraged to apply.
 We are committed to our organization’s history of considering political and subversive artworks, as well as artworks that collapse artistic categories and might find difficulty being placed elsewhere.
+Please be advised that we are currently very much interested in re-imagining what notions like “subversive,” “experimental,” and “political” means in film and moving-image work today and in the future.

 For more information about our year-round programming, see https://pdome.org/about/programming-process-and-policy